 Cpl McDermott began his recovery process in July 2010 at the Center for the Intrepid in San Antonio, regaining his strength and learning how to walk again.
 Now medically retired, Luke spends most of his time training and traveling with the U.S. National Sled Hockey team and with his fiancée Krista.
-He is training for the winter Paralympics with hopes of earning the gold medal.
+In March 2018, Luke helped the U.S. Sled Hockey win a gold medal at the Paralympics in PyeongChang.
 He also enjoys handcycling, traveling and boating.
-His future plans include enrolling in law school or pursue a teaching career.
+After his hockey career is over, Luke’s future plans include enrolling in law school or pursue a teaching career.
 He would also like to dedicate more time to providing humanitarian relief assistance to those in need around the world.
 He has traveled with a nonprofit volunteer organization to Morocco to address various social issues.

-Receiving a specially adapted custom home from Homes For Our Troops will enable Luke to pursue his philanthropic and personal endeavors.
-The financial freedom he will have will enable him to focus on his education; additionally, the home will offer him a comfortable and safe living environment.
-The widened hallways and open floorplan of the home will provide enough space for him to maneuver his wheelchair, allowing him to set up a home gym so he can train for sled hockey.
-He is also looking forward to other special adaptations such as lower sinks and countertops in the kitchen, and a roll-in shower where he will not have to worry about slipping and falling.
+Luke’s specially adapted custom HFOT home enables him to pursue his philanthropic and personal endeavors.
+The financial freedom gives him the foundation to focus on his education; additionally, the home offers him a comfortable and safe living environment.
+The widened hallways and open floorplan of the home provide enough space for him to maneuver his wheelchair, allowing him to set up a home gym so he can train for sled hockey.
+He also enjoys other special adaptations such as lower sinks and countertops in the kitchen, and a roll-in shower where he does not have to worry about slipping and falling.

-Originally from upstate New York, Luke is choosing to remain in the state and build his home in the area to be close to family and friends.
+Originally from upstate New York, Luke chose to remain in the state and build his home in the area to be close to family and friends.

-Luke is grateful to HFOT’s donors and supporters and knows the new home will make a difference.
-“I know several Veterans who have received a home through HFOT and each one of them agree that it has made an incredible impact on their lives.
+Luke is grateful to HFOT’s donors and supporters and wants them to know the new home makes a difference.
+“I know several Veterans who have received a home through HFOT and each one of them agrees that it has made an incredible impact on their lives.
 I know it will undoubtedly do the same for me,” he says.